JMD1986/model_skeleton_project/README.md

 ####5) Correct Virginie Mitchell’s address to “New York, NY, 10108”.

-First lets use the find_by method to look through our list of users for this totally not made up name.
+First lets use the where method to look through our list of users for this totally not made up name.

 we can use where for this